 - The tangram tool.
 Can be used to construct the three different sized triangles needed to complete the ancient Chinese tangram puzzle.
 These are complemented by other matching tangram shapes in the Mathomat V5.

 - The regular polygon expansion scale.
 Will construct extra-large (50mm sided) regular polygons from similar shapes in Mathomat.

 - The arc builder scale.
 Will create extra-large arcs and circles.

 The usual great range of Mathomat shapes and scales

-The Mathomat V5 template has all of the great range of shape stencils such as usefully graduated circles, ellipses, regular polygons, quadrilaterals and graphing curves that you would expect.
-Mathomat V5 template also has the same rich collection of number lines as before, such as a linear radian scale, millimeter and centimetre scale and 1:20,000 street directory scale.as well as isometric and parallel lines for technical drawing.
+The Mathomat V5 template has all the great range of shape stencils such as useful graduated circles, ellipses, regular polygons, quadrilaterals, and graphing curves that you would expect.
+Mathomat V5 also has the same rich collection of number lines as before, such as a linear radian scale, millimetre, and centimetre scale and 1:20,000 street directory scale.as well as isometric and parallel lines for technical drawing.

-The class pack of Mathomat V5 templates includes a 124 page illustrated student manual.
-The student manual has the same inspiring range of action based illustrated activities as the V2 Explorer manual.
+The new 124-page illustrated student manual, Explorer version supplied with the class set of V5 templates, has an inspiring range of action based illustrated activities.
 These create interesting contexts that allow students to make sense of geometry investigations more easily.
-In this revised version, there is;
+In this revised version, there is.